VeriSafe/veridex-api-spec/src/md/introduction.md

 # Veridex

 Veridex backend api.
-It complies with the [Standard Relayer API](https://github.com/0xProject/standard-relayer-api) with additional endpoints to display markets stats.
+It complies with the [Standard Relayer API](https://github.com/0xProject/standard-relayer-api) with additional endpoints to display markets stats and a api compatible with Radar/Bamboo relays for trading.
+It powers the [Verisafe Dex](https://dex.verisafe.io/#/erc20) and its [Dex as a Service](https://medium.com/@VeriSafe/veridex-network-dex-as-a-service-c5892e0b67b)

 # Rate Limits